wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 ## OneLake Shortcuts

-<a target="_blank" href="https://learn.microsoft.com/en-us/fabric/onelake/onelake-shortcuts">Shortcuts</a> are the most significant technical achievement that comes with Fabric's "OneLake" capabilities.
+<a target="_blank" href="https://learn.microsoft.com/en-us/fabric/onelake/onelake-shortcuts">Shortcuts</a> are the most significant technical advancement with Fabric's "OneLake" capabilities.
+It's a simple but important feature.

 <a target="_blank" href="https://blog.fabric.microsoft.com/en-us/blog/using-azure-databricks-with-microsoft-fabric-and-onelake?ft=All%3A">BLOG</a>:
 With Shortcuts, Microsoft enables the processing of specific datasets from "anywhere", including blobs (files) in AWS S3 and Google Cloud Storage as well as Microsoft's own Azure Blob Storage, Azure Data Lake Storage (ADLS) Gen2, Azure Databricks, etc.